tommyrharper/fair-xyz-fe/README.md

 - Optimize the site with getStaticProps.
 - Improve styling, particularly the edit page.
 - Add CI/CD running tests and linting etc on the FE and BE.
+- Setup environment variables on the FE and BE.

 ## Testing